Minutes Available text with City of Valley City Logo above

 Ordinance

-1. Approve Second and Final Reading of Ordinance 1091, an Ordinance approving changes to the official Zoning Map of the City.
+1. Approve First Reading of Ordinance 1096, an Ordinance to Rezone and Amend Zoning Map, Lots 1 and 6 of Hidden Ponds Estates PUD.
 (City Attorney Martineck)

 Roll Call: Bishop Magnuson Gulmon Erickson Carlsrud